hobbsbros/eternal-os/README.md

 This project does not currently actively support macOS users.
 This does not mean that macOS users cannot use eternalOS; it does mean, however, that it may take some extra digging and configuring on your personal machine to get these packages to work.

-The eternalOS build process has been tested on Windows 11 and Ubuntu/WSL 2.
+The eternalOS build process has been tested successfully on Windows 11, Ubuntu/WSL 2, and Ubuntu 22.04 LTS.

 # Building eternalOS